manuel12/fluent-css/README.md

 ### Adding classes to elements

-After importing the library and reloading you should see changes applied to the document.
+After importing FluentCSS and reloading you should see changes applied to the document.
 The standard background will be added; the font family and color will be updated; input elements, buttons, tables, ordered and unordered lists will also be automatically updated.

 In order to use the other styles available, such as having a heading with depth, or with darker borders, styling buttons as social or music buttons, and so on, you will need to add the class of the style you want to add to the element you want to change.